GSA/piv-guides/pages/locally-trusted-ocsp.md

     certutil -URLcache * delete
     certutil -verify "certificate.cer"

 The first command will clear all cached certificates, CRLs, and OCSP responses.
 The second command will generate a lot of output detailing the content of each certificate in the certificate path and concluding with whether or not the certificate path was successfully validated.
+For example:

+    Verified Issuance Policies:
+	    2.16.840.1.101.3.2.1.3.6
+		2.16.840.1.101.3.2.1.3.7
+	    2.16.840.1.101.3.2.1.3.14
+		2.16.840.1.101.3.2.1.3.15
+    Verified Application Policies: All
+    Cert is a CA certificate
+    Leaf certificate revocation check passed
+    CertUtil: -verify command completed successfully.

 If the validation fails, you will see the message **CertUtil: -verify command FAILED** along with an error code.
 It can be very difficult to ascertain what went wrong from the certutil output; the CAPI2 log contains much more detail.
 The [Common Problems and Solutions](Common-Problems-and-Solutions-1) section may help you diagnose and correct problems.